 A special path to forgiveness for Corinthian students

-Students who attended Corinthian College campuses — including Everest College, Heald College, and Wyotech campuses across the country — may be eligible for a special forgiveness process following the company’s bankruptcy.
+Students who attended Corinthian College campuses — including Everest College and Wyotech campuses across the country — may be eligible for a special forgiveness process following the company’s bankruptcy.
 Call (855) 279-6207 or visit StudentAid.gov/Corinthian for more info.

-A third option would be SoFi.com.
-They claim to be the largest provider of student loan refinancing, allowing you to refinance both private and federal student loans.
+SoFi.com is one of the largest providers of student loan refinancing, allowing you to refinance both private and federal student loans.